Visiting New York City for the first time? Here’s all you need to know.

 - Best high end vintage shop: Screaming Mimis Vintage

 Accommodation is easily the most expensive part of a NYC trip.
 Its hard to work around but if you start looking early your chances of finding a good deal is better.
 Although I recommend people to find a place to stay in lower Manhattan it can often be cheaper to stay in northern neighborhoods like Harlem, Hamilton Heights or Washington Heights.
-Astoria in Queens is also reasonable, and several neighborhoods in Brooklyn like Bed-Stuy, Bushwick & Greenpoint.
+Astoria in Queens is also reasonable, and several neighborhoods in Brooklyn like Bed-Stuy, Bushwick and Greenpoint.

 Although you’ll find some of the worlds most expensive restaurants in this city, New York also offers a ton of cheap eats.
 In general you should stay out of the most touristy places as they tend to be overpriced.
 Avoid getting your coffee from overpriced chains like Starbucks.
-Take advantage of the fact that NYC is filled with cheap & filling meals like hot dogs, bagels and $1 pizza slices.
+Take advantage of the fact that NYC is filled with cheap and filling meals like hot dogs, bagels and $1 pizza slices.

 - The Staten Island Ferry gives you a view of the Statue of Liberty for free

-- Checking out iconic building like the New York City Public Library & the Flat Iron building is completely free
+- Checking out iconic building like the New York City Public Library & Flat Iron building is completely free

 - The subway can get you to a white sandy beach for just $2.75 – head to Coney Island on a sunny day.